 Here is what Laura is grateful for:

-In life – I try to be grateful for the simple things I walk to and from work everyday and am grateful to see the sunrise and nature in all its glory!
-I’m also grateful to have a roof over my head, savings in the bank, healthy friends and family.
+In life – I try to be grateful for the simple things I walk to and from work every day and am grateful to see the sunrise and nature in all its glory!
+I’m also grateful to have a roof over my head, savings in the bank, and healthy friends and family.

-Francesca from frompenniestopounds.com is a Mum of one, works part time and runs her blog alongside a bunch of side hustles.
+Francesca from themoneyfox.com is a Mum of one, works part-time and runs her blog alongside a bunch of side hustles.
 Her blog From Pennies to Pounds shows ways of earning extra money from home, saving money and learning how to budget and manage your money better.
 Francesca paid off debt and when she became a single mum managed to support both herself and her daughter.

 Here is what Francesca is grateful for:

 Financially – I’m grateful that I have found ways of earning extra that fit around my daughter and that she could get involved in as well.
 I’m grateful that I was able to pay off debt and get myself out of a horrible financial situation.
 Since paying off my debt I’ve been able to save up and pay for things that I’ve always dreamed about, such as laser eye surgery.
 Now I’m saving for a dream home with my girl and partner.

 In life – I’m grateful for my daughter, and my partner for healing my heart, finding a job during school hours, and being healthy and happy!

 Cass from thediaryofafrugalfamily.co.uk, blogs about family life and saving money.
 Cass actually loves her job and recently decided to go from part-time to full-time even though she could have reduced her hours considerably if not leave thanks to her blog income.

 Financially – I’m so grateful that I have a good job that I enjoy and a blog income as that means that we can do a lot of things we couldn’t do otherwise.
 I have the freedom to choose to buy more sustainable products and to buy good quality organic food – both of which have become very important to me.
 More than ever this year,